Kamran-Afzali/Kamran-Afzali.github.io/_posts/Uncertainty_Bias_Healthcare.md

 cat("Equal opportunity difference:", equal_opp$diff, "\n")
 ```

-These metrics quantify disparities in model behavior across demographic groups.
-If differences are substantial, remedial action is needed—such as stratified modeling, reweighting, or adversarial debiasing.
+These fairness metrics highlight whether the model disproportionately favors one group in terms of positive predictions or true positive rates.
+If disparities are large, they may indicate structural inequities in the training data or modeling assumptions that can be adressed through stratified modeling, reweighting, or adversarial debiasing.

 ## Implications for Responsible Healthcare AI